lbs1022/gen-711-final-/README.md

 ## Conclusion
-chat GPT can be very helpful
+chat GPT is extremely helpful in the construction of bacterial genomes.
+It helped with trouble shooting and explained why certain programs weren't working when it seemed they should have.